mattbis/lib-log-db.dev/PROTO-API.md

 - todo tomorrow instead last is parity yes .. but a parity diff to the last store which is better.. + we can have a ghost tail gate which is part of verify...

+- its time to consolidate now the api has stuff a wrapper does and the core does in one. its best to split it.

 # all
 - the order of calls determines what happens... it just does the min expected. to script it means using op_seq()
 - since im using htis one way for the moment is like this.. ( in some places auto behaviour )